-Dr. Anderson is the immediate past Chair of the Society of Critical Care Medicine’s (SCCM) ICU Design Committee which, along with the American Association of Critical Care Nurses and the American Institute of Architects/Academy of Architecture for Health, co-sponsors an annual competition for critical care unit design.
+Dr. Anderson is the past Chair of the Society of Critical Care Medicine’s (SCCM) ICU Design Committee which, along with the American Association of Critical Care Nurses and the American Institute of Architects/Academy of Architecture for Health, co-sponsors an annual competition for critical care unit design.
 She was also part of a task force to update the Guidelines for Intensive Care Unit Design, published in the journal Critical Care Medicine and a 2013 SCCM section award winner for published guidelines.
-She has been recognized by the SCCM four years in a row with a Presidential Citation for her extraordinary contributions of time, energy, and resources to the organization.
+She has been recognized by the SCCM six years in a row with a Presidential Citation for her extraordinary contributions of time, energy, and resources to the organization.

 Dr. Anderson is widely published in both architectural and medical journals, books and the popular press, including Healthcare Design magazine, the Health Environments Research & Design journal, the Journal of the American Medical Association, the Canadian Medical Association Journal, World Health Design, the British Medical Journal, the American Journal of Medical Quality, and the Journal of the American Geriatrics Society.